Closing date: Thursday 5 December 2019

 Kent’s Police and Crime Commissioner, Matthew Scott, is seeking a number of new independent members to sit on these panels.

-We are seeking someone with an independent mind and keen analytical skills, potentially from a professional background such as law, audit, or social work, who can analyse a great deal of information and make sound, reasoned decisions.
+We are seeking people with an independent mind and keen analytical skills, potentially from a professional background such as law, audit, or social work, who can analyse a great deal of information and make sound, reasoned decisions.

 You would sit on approximately three to four panels per year.
-Terms are for four years,with a possibility of a further extension.
+Terms are for four years, with a possibility of a further extension.
 This role will require a level of police vetting, and there are certain eligibility criteria for the role.

-Whilst this will be an appointment for Kent, the OPCC works on a regional basis and you may occasionally be approached to attend panels in other parts of the south east.
+Whilst this will be an appointment for Kent, the OPCC works on a regional basis and you may occasionally be approached to attend panels in other parts of the South East.